 Garland Mineral Springs is approximately 40 privately owned acres nestled in the heart of the Wild Sky Wilderness in the Cascade Mountains in Snohomish County, Washington.
 With natural mineral water and soda springs, Garland has a rich history.
 Originally a mining claim established in the 1880s, it was developed into a full-fledged Hot Springs Resort in the 1930s.
 After a devastating fire in 1961, Garland became a family-owned private camping property.

-Since 1953, the Sharpe-Moonie family has owned the property, and the heirs maintain its rich legacy.
+Since 1953, the Sharpe/Mooney family has owned the property, and the heirs maintain its rich legacy.
 Here's what we have collected.
 If you have additional information, photos, and details to share please contact me at scs@garlandmineralsprings.com.—Stephen

 - 1889 —1925 Dr. J. N. Starr locates the springs and builds the first cabins on the property.
 Read more about this early era in the 1923 memoir by Carrie Starr Weismann The Healing Power of the Water

-- 1895 — Carrie T. Starr and Charles M. Hine secure a federal mineral patent for 39.86 acres for the Harriett Nomander Placer and Colton Placer Claims on the 24th of August 1885.
+- 1895 — Carrie T. Starr and Charles M. Hine secure a federal mineral patent for 39.86 acres for the Harriett Nomander Placer and Colton Placer Claims on the 24th of August 1895.

-- 1896-1925 — Dr. J. N. Starr of Snohomish, Washington and his wife Carrie Starr Weismann obtain a land grant signed by President Grover Cleveland in May 1896 establishing the “Starr Hot Springs”.
+- 1896-1925 — Dr. J. N. Starr of Snohomish, Washington and his wife Carrie Starr obtain a land grant signed by President Grover Cleveland in May 1896 establishing the “Starr Hot Springs”.
 The property is also known locally as the “Starr Soda Springs”.

 -

 1935 and 1937 Catholic Northwest Progress ads for Garland Mineral Springs advertised mineral water cures, doctor in attendance.
-Garland water is promoted as beneficial for diabetes, arthritis, and other ailments.
+Garland water is promoted as beneficial for diabetes, arthritis, and other ailments.- 1935 advertisements mention Mrs. J. M. Lippert Manager

 - 1937 advertisements mention W. L. Kaupp Manager and Ted Dash Masseur- Read more in the brochure from this era Garland Famous Mineral Springs